localz/jokes/README.md

 * The secret service isn't allowed to yell "Get down!" anymore when the president is about to be attacked.
 Now they have to yell "Donald, duck!"

+* Apparently a keyboard never rests.
+Only because it has two shifts.